Key West International Airport: Airlines and destinations

-Silver Airways operates ATR 42-600 and ATR 72-600 aircraft.

-United Express currently operates the E170 and E175 for service to Newark, Chicago O'Hare, and Houston-Intercontinental.
+Allegiant, American Airlines, and Delta Air Lines operate mainline jets into Key West, primarily the Airbus A319.
+JetBlue and Breeze operate the Airbus A220.
+United Airlines operates the Boeing 737-700.
+American Eagle, Delta Connection, and United Express operate regional jets, including the Bombardier CRJ700 and Embraer 170/175.

 Statistics

 Annual traffic

 Key West's traffic was generally fairly stagnant to start the new millennium but gradually began increasing at the end of the 2000s with the addition of the new terminal and the introduction of low-cost jet service operated by AirTran, as well as mainline jet service by Delta.

 When Southwest acquired AirTran in 2011, it continued to operate flights from the airport, first under the AirTran brand and then under the Southwest brand with Boeing 737-700 jetliners.
 Southwest Airlines ended service to Key West Airport in 2014.